hashicorp/katakoda/nomad-introduction/2_modifying.md

 ==> Evaluation "02161762" finished with status "complete"
 ```

-After running, the rolling upgrade can be followed by running nomad status and watching the deployed count.
+After running, the rolling upgrade can be followed by running `nomad status example`{{execute}} and watching the deployed count.

 We can see that Nomad handled the update in three phases, only updating a single allocation in each phase and waiting for it to be healthy for min_healthy_time of 10 seconds before moving on to the next.
 The update strategy can be configured, but rolling updates makes it easy to upgrade an application at large scale.